-By Max Gonen, Manuela Boghian, Sahra Teker, Oleg Trofimov
+By Max Gonen, Manuela Boghian, Sahra Rosenkvist, Oleg Trofimov

 The health and wellness industry seem to be in the midst of a new wave of young engaged consumers whose purchase choices are defying existent marketing logic.
 These consumers are engaging with their food choices with a conviction that evokes comparisons to religious devotion.
 So how can brands and companies connect with them?